jasonmimick/mongodb-openshift-dev-preview/simple-test-opsmanager-k8s/README.md

 2. Start `minishift start --openshift-version=v3.9.0 --memory=8GB`.
 (Run with a least 8GB of ram for Ops Manager, add more if needed.)

 Note: I needed to do some secrutiy stuff to get the default admin and developer accounts the correct roles to do things in OpenShift.
-Here's the script I run, probably this does way more than in really needed:
+Here's the script I run, probably this does way more than is really needed:

 ```
 #!/bin/bash